Inference and Learning of Nonlinear LFR State-Space Models

-One approach to reducing the complexity of the estimation problem is to initialize the NL-LFR model with the best linear approximation (BLA) \cite{pintelon2012system}, which can be parametrized non-iteratively using subspace methods \cite{van1994n4sid,mckelvey1996subspace}.
-For weakly nonlinear systems, this significantly simplifies the nonlinear optimization problem, as only deviations from the BLA need to be estimated.
-Another approach to reducing the complexity of parameter estimation is to first infer the model's latent variables (\(w\) and \(z\) in Fig. \ref{fig:model_structure}), which removes recursive dependencies and hence facilitates a more tractable optimization problem.
+One approach to reducing the complexity of the estimation problem is to initialize the NL-LFR model with the best linear approximation (BLA) \cite{pintelon2012system}, which can be parametrized non-iteratively using subspace methods \cite{mckelvey1996subspace}.
+For weakly nonlinear systems, this significantly simplifies the nonlinear optimization problem, as only deviations from the BLA need to be learned.
+Another approach to reducing the complexity of parameter estimation is to first infer the model's unmeasured signals (\(w\) and \(z\) in Fig. \ref{fig:model_structure}), which allows for eliminating recursive dependencies and hence facilitates a more tractable optimization problem.
 This strategy, known as inference and learning, is key to probabilistic methods such as the expectation-maximization algorithm \cite{turner2010state,schon2011system} and kernel-based methods leveraging canonical correlation analysis \cite{verdult2004least,van2009closed}.
-Indeed, inference and learning can be combined with initialization strategies, as demonstrated in \cite{marconato2013improved,floren2024identification,floren2022nonlinear}, leading to both higher accuracy and reduced training times.
+Indeed, inference and learning can be combined with initialization strategies, leading to both higher accuracy and reduced training times \cite{marconato2013improved,floren2024identification,floren2022nonlinear}.

-Existing approaches for NL-LFR identification attempt to estimate the latent signals \(w\) and \(z\), but either rely on computationally expensive two-tone experiments \cite{vandersteen1999measurement}, or require BLA estimates at multiple operating conditions \cite{vanbeylen2013nonlinear}.
+Existing approaches for NL-LFR identification estimate the latent signals \(w\) and \(z\), but either rely on computationally expensive two-tone experiments \cite{vandersteen1999measurement}, or require BLA estimates at multiple operating conditions \cite{vanbeylen2013nonlinear}.
 Moreover, these methods are limited to cases where all five sub-blocks in Fig. \ref{fig:TFversion} are single-input single-output (SISO) systems, significantly restricting the modeling flexibility of the NL-LFR structure.
 Other works focus on improving initialization rather than inferring internal signals.
-In \cite{van2013identification}, a fully nonlinear initialization approach is proposed for NL-LFR models, though it remains limited to the SISO case.
+In \cite{van2013identification}, a fully parametric NL-LFR initialization approach is proposed, though it remains limited to the SISO case.
 Meanwhile, \cite{schoukens2020initialization} imposes no restrictions on the dimensionality of the sub-blocks but relies solely on BLA-based initialization, which can still lead to slow convergence and suboptimal local minima. {Lastly, \cite{pavlov2013steady,shakib2022computationally,shakib2025numerical}, present a mixed-time-frequency identification approach to efficiently compute the steady-state response of NL-LFR models.}